Azure/plato/examples/getting-started-on-aml/README.md

 During training, the agent learns to adjust the addend action to achieve a state value of 50.

+## Domain randomization

+Domain randomization is the technique of modifying the initial conditions of the system in order to let the agent experience the most important parts of the parameter space.
+In this example we apply domain randomization by passing a custom range of initial values to the simulation environment.

 ## Run the experiment